MaxwellCalkin/mech/README.md

 # Mechanistic Mech Arena

-Mechanistic Mech Arena is a story-driven action game that teaches the foundations of mechanistic interpretability.
-Players pilot a mech suit through a series of chapters, each culminating in a challenging boss battle.
-The game is intended for high school students and newcomers interested in the field of AI alignment.
+Mechanistic Mech Arena is a browser-inspired (Pygame) action game that doubles as an interactive primer on mechanistic interpretability.
+You pilot an experimental mech inside a large language model, disrupt rogue subsystems, and collect insights that explain how transformers really work.

-This repository contains the source code for the game, along with design docs.
+## Features
+- Moment-to-moment top-down combat with smooth movement and projectile-based attacks.
+- A living schematic of the active transformer layer that updates as you discover new insights.
+- Collectible insight cards that narrate real interpretability concepts such as attention heads, induction circuits, and activation patching.
+- Scan mode that freezes the arena, highlights token flows, and surfaces contextual tips.

-## Setup
+## Getting Started
-1. Install Python 3.10+.
+1. Install Python 3.10 or newer.
 2. Install dependencies:
    ```bash
    pip install -r requirements.txt
    ```
-3. Run the game:
+3. Launch the game:
    ```bash
    python -m mech_arena
    ```

+The game automatically degrades to a headless mode for unit tests, so running the test suite does not require a graphical environment.

 ## Project Structure
-- `src/` - Game source code.
+- `src/mech_arena/` – Game source code (entities, levels, main loop).
-- `docs/` - Design documents and worldbuilding notes.
+- `docs/` – Design documents and development plans.
+- `tests/` – Automated tests covering the deterministic gameplay systems.

-## Contributing
+## Development
-See `AGENTS.md` for development guidelines.
+See `AGENTS.md` for formatting and testing guidelines.
+Contributions should maintain the educational tone of the project and keep interpretability explanations accurate.